 Our Delivering a Secure Sustainable Electricity System (DS3) programme seeks to address the challenge of integrating world-leading levels of renewable generation onto our power system.

 In response to binding national and European targets, SONI, as part of EirGrid Group, began a multi-year programme, “Delivering a Secure, Sustainable Electricity System” (DS3).

-In keeping with United Kingdom and wider European policy, Northern Ireland has a target to achieve 40% of its electricity consumption from renewable sources by 2020.
+In keeping with United Kingdom and wider European policy, Northern Ireland had a target to achieve 40% of its electricity consumption from renewable sources by 2020.

-The aim of the DS3 Programme is to meet the challenges of operating the electricity system in a secure manner while achieving this 2020 renewable electricity target.
+The aim of the DS3 Programme was to meet the challenges of operating the electricity system in a secure manner while achieving this 2020 renewable electricity target.

 Synchronous v non-synchronous generation

 There are two types of electricity generation: synchronous generation and non-synchronous generation.
-Synchronous generation produces the same amount of electricity all the time.
+Synchronous generation can produce the same amount of electricity all the time if instructed to do so.
 It is reliable and predictable and, therefore, easy to bring onto the grid.
 Fossil fuels such as coal, oil and gas are a type of synchronous generation.

 Non-synchronous generation produces a different amount of electricity depending on the energy available.
 It does not produce the same amount of electricity all of the time.
 This makes it less reliable, and more difficult to bring onto the grid.
 Most renewable forms of energy, such as wind and solar, are types of non-synchronous generation.
 This is because the amount of wind and light is always changing and therefore they cannot produce power predictably.